Theo Robinson: Motherwell

 Robinson signed for Scottish Premiership side Motherwell in August 2015 on a contract running until the end of the 2015–16 season.
 He said that he was attracted to the club as he was already friends with teammates Lionel Ainsworth and Stephen Pearson.
 He was initially used as a substitute by manager Ian Baraclough.
 He fell out of the first-team picture under new manager Mark McGhee, who later said that "It's not quite worked out for Theo here at Fir Park, but that can happen, particularly if the manager who signs you leaves so soon after you arrive."

 Port Vale

 In January 2016, Robinson signed for League One side Port Vale on a contract running until the end of the 2015–16 season.
-He was initially used as a substitute at Vale Park, but began starting games as he claimed to be "getting fitter, stronger and sharper with each game".
-He scored his first goal for the club on his eighth appearance, the opening goal of a 2–0 home win over Colchester United on 5 March.
+He scored his first goal for the club on his eighth appearance, the opening goal of a 2–0 win over Colchester United at Vale Park on 5 March.
 He was released upon the expiry of his contract at the end of the season.